-ENGR 0082 - FRESHMAN ENGINEERING SEMINAR 2
+ENGR 0082 - FIRST-YEAR ENGINEERING SEMINAR 2

 Minimum Credits: 0 Maximum Credits: 0 An in-depth orientation in the various areas of engineering and the related fields of employment.
-Includes small group meetings with departmental representatives and special freshman academic advisors.
-A formal departmental choice is made at the conclusion of these courses.
+Meetings include departmental representatives, professional development, and first-year academic advisors.
+A formal departmental choice is made at the conclusion of this course.
 Academic Career: Undergraduate Course Component: Seminar Grade Component: H/S/U Basis Course Requirements: PREQ: ENGR 0081; CREQ: ENGR12